hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/optimal_convergence.rst

 Model fitting
 *************

-We input the training data to the fit method which calculates the spread and the estimators of the parameters of the model.
+We input the training data to the fit method, which calculates the spread and the estimators of the parameters of the model.

 Implementation